 |Awarding Body Registration Fees**||Additional awarding body registration fees may apply|

-*UK/EU students are financially supported by the Student Loans Company.
+*UK/EU students are eligible to apply for funding via the Student Loans Company.

 **Students are required to register with the Awarding Body within four (4) weeks of enrolment.